-It is recommended that you review the Internet Basics Handbook before this!
+It is recommended that you review the internet Basics Handbook before this!

 Understanding Private Networks

-that it is possible to provision managed private networks on Exoscale that automatically assign IP addresses, but these are usually not employed when creating connectivity to other systems.
+It is possible to provision managed private networks on Exoscale that automatically assign IP addresses, but these are usually not employed when creating connectivity to other systems.

 Understanding Public Networks

 In contrast to private networks, public networks behave much differently on Exoscale.
-On the default public interface (eth0) each instance receives a public IPv4 address, and optionally also an IPv6 address.
+On the default public interface (eth0), each instance receives a public IPv4 address and optionally also an IPv6 address.
 Additional IP addresses can be added by employing unmanaged (v1) Elastic IP addresses.
 (See Elastic IPs below.)

 Other than the assigned IP addresses, no IPs can be used on the public network, and all attempts to send packets with different IPs will be blocked.